Felony Criminal Defense Attorneys Serving Killeen

 Killeen criminal defense attorneys working for you

-What are the penalties for misdemeanor and felony assault?
+What are the penalties for felony assault?

 What defines domestic assault?